 Searching for Solutions

-Scientists.
-Divers.
-Even chefs.
-All are working on ways to tackle the lionfish problem.
-Lionfish don’t have natural predators in the Atlantic Ocean.
-So, some scientists have tried to teach local predators to hunt lionfish.
+Scientists, divers, and even chefs are working on ways to address the lionfish problem.
+Lionfish don’t have any natural predators in the Atlantic Ocean.
+So, some scientists tried to solve the problem by teaching local predators to look at lionfish as lunch.

-Here's how: A diver would spear a lionfish and offer it to an eel or shark.
-The predators would eat the lionfish.
-Yet, these predators didn’t start hunting lionfish on their own.
+Here's how it worked: A diver would spear a lionfish.
+Then offer the fish as a meal to a nearby barracuda or shark.
+While the predators would gladly eat the lionfish they were offered, most of them didn’t start hunting lionfish on their own.
 They expected handouts.
-Some even began to get aggressive with divers.
+Some species began to get aggressive with divers.

-A diver spears many lionfish during a lionfish "derby."
+A diver spears several lionfish during a lionfish "derby."

-Divers have had more luck managing the problem through lionfish "derbies."
-A derby is a day‑long event in a given location.
-The goal is to remove as many lionfish as possible.
-Teams collect lionfish by netting them or spearing them.
-They do this while diving or snorkeling.
+Divers have had more luck managing the problem using the lionfish "derby.”
+This is a single‑day event to collect and remove as many lionfish at a given location as possible.
+Teams SCUBA dive, free dive, or snorkel.
+They collect lionfish by netting them or spearing them.
+Prizes are given out to teams that catch the most.

-One group that hosts derbies is the Reef Environment Education Foundation (REEF).
-From 2009 to 2018, they removed more than 23,000 lionfish from different sites.
+From 2009 to 2018, the Reef Environment Education Foundation (REEF) hosted derbies.
+They removed more than 23,000 lionfish from specific sites.

 Chefs prepare new lionfish recipes.